 The financial aid office or the employer considers a student's class schedule and academic progress when arranging work hours.
 The Federal Work-Study program encourages community service work and work related to a student's course of study.
 To apply, students complete and submit the FAFSA.

 Many public and private organizations offer educational funding to military personnel or their family members.
 The programs have unique qualifying requirements and paid benefits.
 The Military's Tuition Assistance Program is one example of a service which pays up to 100 percent of the cost of tuition.
 Certain Reserve and National Guard units also provide tuition aid.

-State Financial Aid programs vary from state to state; some have more than others and eligibility requirements differ.
+State Financial Aid Programs State Financial Aid programs vary from state to state; some have more than others and eligibility requirements differ.
 Most often the state restricts the financial aid to students attending an in-state college, but not always.
-Students can research the available resources of their residency here.
+Students can research the available resources of their residency State Index.

-The U.S. College Board distributes the College Scholarship Service (CSS) Profile.
+CSS Profile The U.S. College Board distributes the College Scholarship Service (CSS) Profile.
 This online application collects detailed student financial information used mainly by private colleges to award non-federal aid.
 Similar to the FAFSA, the CSS profile is usually available starting October 1st each year.
-See a list of participating institutions here.
+See a list of participating institutions - Participating Institutions.

 Student loan borrowers can consolidate all federal student loans at a fixed interest rate with the Department of Education.

 It's important not to miss repayments, and not to default on your loans.
 But if you do default, this is what you can expect to happen - Consequences of Defaulting on Student Loans